owenlyn0123/barcode-reader-docs/programming/c-cplusplus/struct/DMLTSConnectionParameters.md

 ### mainServerURL
-The URL of the license tracking server.
+The URL of the License Tracking Server.
 ```cpp
 const char*  tagDM_LTSConnectionParameters::mainServerURL
 ```